Private Corner: Songs

 Cheung conducted an international search in pursuit of suitable songs for his new album project.
 By June 2009, he had recorded an entire disc.
 Upon listening to the repertoire, he decided that six of the songs no longer fit the concept he envisioned for the album.
 Cheung spent the next 6 months seeking out and recording new songs.
 The concept of the album is jazz but each song is different in style, arrangement and content to express Cheung's temperaments in every way, musically and lyrically.
 Every song selected for the album is a genre that Cheung personally enjoys listening to but had few opportunities to sing on his past albums.

 The album opens with "Mi Ni", a cover of the Bobby Caldwell song "Stuck On You" and the song that determined the direction of the album.
 Cheung explained after listening to a variety of jazz recordings for two years, when he heard Bobby Caldwell's music, he knew he'd found what he was looking for and wanted to sing it.
 Lyrically, the song is love infatuation.
 American songwriter Roxanne Seeman wrote five of the songs, collaborating with Kine Ludvigsen and Olav Fossheim in Sweden, Philipp Steinke in Germany, Daniel Lindstrom and Daniele Musto in Stockholm, and Daniel Nitt in Germany.
 Four of these songs were adapted into Cantonese by the Hong Kong lyricist Kenny So (Qiao Xing 乔星).

 "Double Trouble" features an uptempo big band swing arrangement accentuating the tension in the lyrics Cheung sings about being caught in a dangerous situation, while in "Not Only Fate", a mid-tempo ballad with a string quartet and a piano playing a softly rhythmic accompaniment of semitone triplets, Cheung sings of an obsession for passion living in the loneliness of a big city.
 In "Let It Go", Cheung sings with the backing of a gospel chorus, namely the Sylvia St. James choir, of letting go of lost love, and a saxophone solo.

-" Zhǎo Duì Nǐ 找對你 (Finding The Right You or Looking for you) (Which Way, Robert Frost?)" is a waltz featuring a harmonica solo by Tollak Ollestad, while "Earl Grey Tea", written by Pete Moore, an Australian living in Hong Kong, is a lament of the pressures of survival.
+"Zhǎo Duì Nǐ 找對你 (Finding The Right You or Looking for you) (Which Way, Robert Frost?)" is a waltz featuring a harmonica solo by Tollak Ollestad, while "Earl Grey Tea", written by Pete Moore, an Australian living in Hong Kong, is a lament of the pressures of survival.
 "Moonba Girl" is written and performed by Hong Kong writers and musicians, and while Cheung recorded it to memorialize his friend Lydia Sum, the arrangement has an uptempo Broadway-style arrangement with lyrics rejoicing in her laughter and their closeness.
 "Everyday Is Christmas" is the only song Cheung sings in English.
 After repeated attempts by Chinese authors to write a Cantonese adaptation for it, Cheung felt the lyrics were best expressed as they were originally written and sang it in English.
 The song was the tenth most downloaded Christmas song in 2010 on Nokia's Ovi.com music download service website.

-Technical specs

-Private Corner was mastered by Bernie Grundman in Los Angeles.